agnostk/nasa-space-activity/docs/REPORT.md

 Despite the challenges, I successfully built and deployed a robust, modular ETL pipeline that automates data collection, cleansing, enrichment, and loading from multiple NASA sources.
-All issues were addressed with production-oriented solutions, and most were adapted into reusable Terraform modules and scalable job definitions.
+All issues were addressed with production-oriented solutions, and most were adapted into reusable Terraform components and scalable job definitions.